 The amount of funds spent on research is estimated to be about TAS 2.0 billion per year.
-Currently the Norwegian government through NORAD is funding about 50% of the research projects at SUA.
 The list of agencies funding research at SUA are normally printed biannually in SUA Research Newsletter published by DPRTC.

 Publication of Research Results